Salvage Vehicles - The Ultimate Recycling -Trash to Treasure

 So far this has turned out to be a great workhorse.
 It's a keeper.

-Matter of fact, we've turned it into a secondary plow truck soon.
+Matter of fact, we then turned it into a secondary plow truck.
 After we got the 4 wheel drive working.
 Yuck!
 That was pricey.

 Added stock OEM DVD overhead system.